codelucas/vimrc/README.md

     sh ~/.vim_runtime/install.sh
 ```

+**Note:** If you are using OSX and your colors are screwed up,
+it's due to some terminal configuration thing.

+Open up either of the `.terminal` theme files in the **xterm-256color**
+afolder provided and run it.
+Then open terminal preferences.
+`Solarized Dark` should be a profile option.
+Select it and set as
+default.
+Make sure terminals are declared as **xterm-256color**.

 I will add more changes later but for now the biggest reason
 this was forked was because I want `solarized dark` to be auto
 installed without any hassle.